 1) OVERHAUL THE JUDICIAL MERIT SELECTION COMMISSION

 The 10-member Judicial Merit Selection Commission (JMSC), which must screen and nominate a judicial candidate before he or she can be elected by the General Assembly, is appointed by just three legislators.
 Five members are selected by the House speaker; three are selected by the Senate Judiciary Committee chairman; and two are selected by the Senate president.
 Six of the commission’s ten members are legislators.

 Since the Legislature elects judges, it should not be the case that lawmakers also control the screening and nominating process.
 This is too much power for a single branch of government to have over another.
 In fact, the American Bar Association has said the JMSC does not meet its standards because the commission is legislatively controlled.

-2) REMOVE THE CAP ON JUDICIAL NOMINEES
+2) REMOVE OR RAISE THE CAP ON JUDICIAL NOMINEES

 3) IMPROVE TRANSPARENCY SURROUNDING THE SCREENING PROCESS

 The JMSC screening process suffers from a severe lack of transparency and is not friendly to public input.
 Meetings are rarely, if ever, livestreamed, meaning in-person attendance is generally required to know the details of what happened.
 This is unrealistic for many people who live outside of Columbia.
 Moreover, a person who wishes to speak at a meeting must submit their written testimony at least two weeks in advance to the commission.